Holiday Let Mortgages: Eligibility, costs & how to apply

 How much deposit do I need to buy a holiday home?

-You’ll usually need at least a 25% deposit to get a holiday let mortgage but by putting down a larger deposit you’ll get access to more mortgage deals.
-For more on mortgages, read our guide Mortgages made simple.
+You’ll usually need at least a 25% deposit to get a holiday let mortgage but by putting down a larger deposit you may get access to more mortgage deals and at better rates.
+For more on mortgages, read our guide Mortgages made simple and for personalised advice, speak to the award-winning expert advisers at Mortgage Advice Bureau.

 Is a holiday let mortgage different to a buy to let?